timvaillancourt/smallhands/README.md

 ### Twitter Apps Keys

 Smallhands requires Twitter API auth keys.
 You will need to register a new read-only "app" at https://apps.twitter.com to get a set of Consumer and Access auth key pairs.

+## Limitations

+Smallhands is self-interested; it frequently creates data but it is unable to read data.
+This makes it useful for testing inserts only.

 ## Disclaimer